-The most important lesson here is what is usually not illustrated in these systems.
+The most important lesson here is usually not illustrated in these systems.
 There is a fifth category illustrated by Key 21 of the Major Arcana of the Tarot (Figure 3).
-As a we gain in understanding, we learn to seek a middle path by balancing emotions, desires and actions with influences of the environment.
+As we gain in understanding, we learn to seek a middle path by balancing emotions, desires and actions with influences of the environment.
 It can be said that the wise person will dwell in the middle, while easily assuming other personality types as circumstances required to maintain balance.

 Personality Traits in Astrology